Azure/ResourceModules/docs/wiki/Known issues.md

 ## recovery-services/vault

-The Recovery Services Vaults module does not currently attach the content of the identity property correctly when both user- and systemassigned identity fields are selected.
+The Recovery Services Vaults module does not currently attach the content of the identity property correctly when both user- and system-assigned identity fields are selected.

-The pipeline shows a success but the assignment of both identities never happens although both identities (systemassigned is a serviceprincipal, userassigned is a managed identity resource) get created successfully.
+The pipeline shows a success but the assignment of both identities never happens although both identities (system-assigned or user-assigned) get created successfully.

-Upon cleanup the system-assigned identity will not be removed.
+Upon clean-up, the system-assigned identity will not be removed.

 When the deployment is then run again it fails, because Azure tries to attach this rogue service principal as a system-assigned identity.

-Since the behavior is inconsistent via Api (depending on spacing and whether capital letters are used), a ticket on the bicep repository has been opened for that.
+Since the behaviour is inconsistent via API (depending on spacing and whether capital letters are used), a ticket on the bicep repository has been opened for that.
 For more details, refer to the issue in the bicep repository ([#9662](https://github.com/Azure/bicep/issues/9662)).

 A related issue has been opened in the Bug board [#2391](https://github.com/Azure/ResourceModules/issues/2391).